lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 }
 ```

-The implementation is very straight forward, the only peculiarity is that if a mesh defines a texture named “texture.png” its normal texture map will be defined in a file “texture_normal.png”.
+The implementation is very straight forward.
+The only peculiarity is that if a mesh defines a texture named “texture.png” its normal texture map will be defined in a file “texture_normal.png”.
 We  need to check if that file exists and load it accordingly.

 We can now load a MD5 file an render it as we render other GameItems, but before doing that we need to disable cull face in order to render it properly since not all the triangles will be drawn in the correct direction.
 We will add support to the Window class to set these parameters at runtime (you can check it in the source code the changes).